This guy built himself (using WidevieW) the ultimate Flight Simulator setup, using 9 PCs and 13 monitors:

 Impromptu Disclaimer: I've held off turning this into a full-blown blog, but that doesn't mean I can't put up some opinions (and facts, duly noted and confirmed) once in a while.
 In fact, the reason I don't do that more often is that I'd only post opinions on technical issues here, and most of the ones I get to express are my employers' business, not the readers'. :)

 Nevertheless, the Portuguese language (the Continental version) is increasing its "page surface area" on the Internet, and that has to be a good thing.
-But I'm sticking to English here (judging by my web stats, the typical visitor is either UK- or US-based, has more than a passing interest in or and, despite running mostly or Windows, has some kind of access to a ).
+But I'm sticking to English here (judging by my web stats, the typical visitor is either UK- or US-based, has more than a passing interest in ADSL or 802.11b and, despite running mostly Linux or Windows, has some kind of access to a Mac).